Redefine Ph+ ALL treatment for newly diagnosed patients

 aPer protocol, patients were allowed to receive one cycle of optional prephase therapy excluding TKI prior to randomization.1

-Significantly superior rate of MRD-negative CR with ICLUSIG vs imatinib at the end of induction (primary endpoint)1
+ICLUSIG Efficacy: Significantly superior rate of MRD-negative CR with ICLUSIG vs imatinib at the end of induction (primary endpoint)1

 In PhALLCON, ICLUSIG delivered more than double the rate of MRD-negative CR at the end of the 3-month induction phase1

-• MRD-negative CR was defined as ≤0.01% BCR::ABL1, or undetectable BCR::ABL1 transcripts in cDNA with ≥10,000 ABL1 transcripts and meeting criteria for CR1
+- MRD-negative CR is defined as ≤0.01% BCR::ABL1/ABL1 or undetectable BCR::ABL1 transcripts in cDNA with ≥10,000 ABL1 transcripts, and meeting criteria for CR.*

-Treatments were used in combination with chemotherapy.1
+bTreatments were used in combinations with chemotherapy.1

 ICLUSIG delivered a higher rate of MRD negativity* vs imatinib at the end of induction (additional endpoint)2

-Treatments were used in combination with chemotherapy.1
+†Treatments were used in combination with chemotherapy.1

-Duration of CR2
+Duration of CR2*†

 Duration of MRD negativity2

-Study features
+Study features3,4

-• Relapse from CR: 8.2% (n=10) of ICLUSIG patients vs 10.2% (n=5) of imatinib patients.
-Relapse from MRD negativity: 14% (n=8) of ICLUSIG patients vs 13.3% (n=2) of imatinib patients.
-Time of data cutoff (August 12, 2022)2
+- Relapse from MRD negativity: 14% (n=8) of ICLUSIG patients vs 13.3% (n=2) of imatinib patients at the time of data cutoff (August 12, 2022)

-In adults with newly diagnosed Ph+ ALL, ICLUSIG + chemotherapy had a comparable safety profile to imatinib + chemotherapy1
+Safety profile: In adults with newly diagnosed Ph+ ALL, ICLUSIG + chemotherapy had a comparable safety profile to imatinib + chemotherapy1

 Most common adverse reactions ≥20% in the PhALLCON study1

-Graded using CTCAE v5.0.1
+a Graded using CTCAE v5.0.1

 b Includes arthralgia, arthritis, back pain, flank pain, intervertebral disc degeneration, joint swelling, osteoarthritis, pain, neck pain, pain in extremity, pain of skin, sciatica, spinal pain, tendonitis, and tenosynovitis.1